-1. Establishment of Acceleration committee
+1. Establishment of acceleration committee

-- 1.1 Holy Eucharist School has established a Committee to review all applications for acceleration. - 1.2 This Committee consist of Principal, Learning Diversity Leader, Wellbeing Leader, Teaching & Learning Leaders and Classroom Teacher. - 1.3 Detailed minutes of all meetings should be kept ensuring transparency of process.
+- 1.1.
+Holy Eucharist School has established a committee to review all applications for acceleration. - 1.2.
+This committee consists of Principal, Deputy Principal, Learning Diversity Leader, Curriculum Leaders. - 1.3.
+Detailed minutes of all meetings will be kept to ensure transparency of process.

-2. Identification of Student as gifted
+2. Identification of students as gifted

-- 2.1 Evidence is to be provided of student's gifted ability in one or more curriculum areas. - 2.2 Student must have been assessed as having a full scale intelligence quotient of ≥130. - 2.3 Additional formal assessments are to be sought if appropriate. - 2.4 For early entry, students must meet the VRQA Guidelines for the Minimum Standards and Requirements for School Registration and complete the MACS Enrolment Policy Minimum Age Exemption Application.
+- 2.1.
+Evidence is to be provided of a student's gifted ability in one or more curriculum areas. - 2.2.
+Student must have been assessed as having a Full Scale Intelligence Quotient of $\geq$ 130. - 2.3.
+Additional formal assessments are to be sought if appropriate.

+2.4.
+For early entry, students must meet the Victorian Registration and Qualifications Authority Guidelines to the Minimum Standards and Requirements for School Registration and complete the MACS Enrolment Policy Minimum Age Exemption Application.